 Since 1998, the Company has had share ownership guidelines for directors to promote shareholder alignment and in early 2011 these became a requirement.
-The current requirement states that each non-management director is to own shares having a value equal to at least five times their annual retainer.
+The current requirement states that each non-management director is to own shares having a value equal to at least five times his or her annual retainer.
 In the event a share price change results in a director falling below the minimum shareholding requirement, that director has one year in which to meet the requirement.
-RSUs and DSUs held by a director are considered when determining whether the individual is meeting the share ownership requirements.
+RSUs, DSUs and 50% of PSUs held by a director are considered when determining whether the individual is meeting the share ownership requirements.
 All new directors have a reasonable period of time within which to meet their share ownership requirement.

-The following table shows, among other things, the number of Common Shares, RSUs and DSUs held by each director as at March 2, 2012 compared to the number of Common Shares, RSUs and DSUs held as at March 4, 2011 and the percentage of the requirement achieved for each director based on their holdings as at March 2, 2012.
+The following table shows, among other things, the number of Common Shares, RSUs and DSUs held by each director as at March 8, 2013 compared to the number of Common Shares, RSUs and DSUs held as at March 2, 2012 and the percentage of the requirement achieved for each director based on their holdings as at March 8, 2013.